Chiricahua National Monument

 Bonita Campground within the park features 26 campsites in a shady grove with picnic tables and flush-toilet restrooms.
 There are no fire rings on the ground and campfires are restricted to elevated cooking grills.
-It’s a restriction I’ve never encountered in more than 40 years of camping in state and national parks.
 The campsites can accommodate recreational vehicles of up to 29 feet.

 Chiricahua is one of many national parks and monuments built in part by the Civilian Conservation Corps.
 President Franklin D. Roosevelt created the CCC in 1933 during the Great Depression

 and the program employed 3.4 million men.
 The CCC laborers worked at Chiricahua from 1934 to 1940.
 Chiricahua’s visitor